-- 120 The TOE shall provide "Protection against Abuse of Functionality (O.Abuse-Func)" as specified below. - O.Abuse-Func Protection against Abuse of Functionality
+128 The TOE shall provide "Protection against Abuse of Functionality (O.Abuse-Func)" as specified below.

+O.Abuse-Func Protection against Abuse of Functionality

-The TOE must prevent that functions of the TOE which may not be used after TOE Delivery can be abused in order (i) to disclose critical User Data, (ii) to manipulate critical User Data of the Smartcard Embedded Software, (iii) to manipulate Soft-coded Smartcard Embedded Software or (iv) bypass, deactivate, change or explore security features or functions of the TOE.
+The TOE must prevent that functions of the TOE which may not be used after TOE Delivery can be abused in order to (i) disclose critical user data of the Composite TOE, (ii) manipulate critical user data of the Composite TOE, (iii) manipulate Security IC Embedded Software or (iv) bypass, deactivate, change or explore security features or security services of the TOE.
 Details depend, for instance, on the capabilities of the Test Features provided by the IC Dedicated Test Software which are not specified here.

-- 121 The TOE shall provide "TOE Identification (O.Identification)" as specified below: - O.Identification TOE Identification
+129 The TOE shall provide "TOE Identification (O.Identification)" as specified below:

+O.Identification TOE Identification